ming024/FastSpeech2/README.md

 ```

 You can use ``--x_vec``, ``--d_vec``, ``--adain``, ``--speaker_emb``, ``--gst`` to train your model with different pretrained or jointly-optimized speaker representations.
-For example, if you with to train a model combining d-vector and GST, try
+For example, if you wish to train a model combining d-vector and GST, try
 ```
 python3 train.py --d_vec --gst
 ```